Having some sales problems?

 13. Problem: Unsatisfied Customers Are Causing Negative Online Buzz.

-In both B2B and B2C, people look for reviews they trust before they take action.
-Sadly, unsatisfied customers are much more likely to speak up than those who are thrilled.
-If they are the only ones talking about your brand, it makes a bad impression.
+In both B2B and B2C, people look for reviews they can trust before they take action.
+Sadly, unsatisfied customers are much more likely to speak up than those who are thrilled with your product or service.

 Solution

 In the sales team, you’re probably keeping an eye on mentions of your brand, products, and hashtags.
 If you see someone raise a ruckus, don’t be afraid to engage – especially if it is one of your customers.
-Alternatively, escalate it to a customer care rep or other who can help.
+Alternatively, escalate it to a customer care rep or someone else who can help.

 Solution